 - Sunrise Aviation

 Airline pilots usually begin their aviation career as commercial pilots with thousands of hours of flight experience.
-With the growing demand for airline facilities in various industries like Healthcare, it has lead to an increase in the job prospects for commercial pilots.
+The growing demand for airline facilities in various industries like Healthcare, it has lead to an increase in the job prospects for commercial pilots.
 Moreover, job opportunities have increased with the requirement for commercial pilots replacing those pilots who have left the occupation permanently over the projection period.

 The best job opportunities for commercial pilots are in the field of non-scheduled aviation services and regional airlines because it requires fewer overnight trips, thus keeping pilots nearer to home.
 Also, there is less competition among applicants in these sectors as compared to prospects in major airlines.
 Below are three major job profiles you can discover after successfully completing a pilot course and the required training of becoming a commercial pilot: